-French police arrest suspect over last week's Lyon bomb blast - Interior Minister
+French police arrest suspect over last week's Lyon bomb blast: Interior Minister

-PARIS (Reuters) - French police have arrested a man suspected of being behind last week’s bomb blast in the central city of Lyon that injured 13 people, Interior Minister Christophe Castaner said on Monday.
+PARIS (Reuters) - French police have arrested a 24-year old man suspected of being behind last week’s bomb blast in the central city of Lyon that injured 13 people.

-Castaner announced the arrest on Twitter, but did not provide further details on the suspect or where he was arrested.
+French Interior Minister Christophe Castaner announced the arrest on Twitter, but did not provide further details on the suspect or where he was arrested.

 Security camera footage of the incident showed the partially masked suspect wheeling a bicycle to the scene, before leaving a bag outside a branch of a popular bakery chain.